The Legend and the Man Part 1 To Fool the Enemy, chapter 2

 In the light of the lamp, the stain on his sleeve turned out to be reddish-brown in color, stiff and rough to the touch.
 Felipe’s knees, his shirt-front and his sleeves were covered in blood.
 The need for silence suddenly took on a different meaning.

 “How did this happen?
 Are you wounded?
-Is Diego in trouble?” she asked feverishly.
-Felipe made a desperate grimace as if there was more to it than he could express with his gestures.
+Is Diego in trouble?” she asked feverishly. made a desperate grimace as if there was more to it than he could express with his gestures.
 Once again he tried to drag her towards the door.

 “I’m going, I’m going with you!” she promised.

-Hectic with worry, Victoria stashed her cash box in its hiding place, grabbed a fresh bed sheet from her coffer, and wrapped a shawl around her shoulders.
+Hectic with worry, stashed her cash box in its hiding place, grabbed a fresh bed sheet from her coffer, and wrapped a shawl around her shoulders.

-Felipe led her to a shed in the outskirts of the pueblo.
+led her to a shed in the outskirts of the pueblo.
 She got another shock once she saw the horses tied up behind it.
 As far as she could tell in the darkness of the night, one of them was Felipe’s little pied mare, and the other… was Toronado, Zorro’s horse.

 “Something happened to Zorro?” she demanded, unable to stop herself from asking.
 It was the first question that came to her mind.
-The others, like why Felipe of all people had come to fetch her, could wait until later.
+The others, like why of all people had come to fetch her, could wait until later.
 The boy’s sudden arrival and the bloodstains on his clothes had a new sinister meaning to her now.

-In response, Felipe nudged her towards the stallion.
+In response, nudged her towards the stallion.
 For a moment she feared Toronado’s reaction, but the horse stood motionless like a statue as she climbed into the saddle and tucked up the folds of her skirt.
 The boy grabbed Toronado’s reins and they were off into the darkness.

 She had no idea where they were going.
 Felipe set a pace so fast that she could only hold on to the saddlebow, watching the boy’s shirt flash in and out of the darkness.
 She knew the area around the like the back of her own hand, but Felipe was leading her through side paths and little-used trails.
 She had the unpleasant feeling, even so, that he was heading straight for their destination, and that the hurried pace was a sign of real danger.
 She knew more or less that they had entered the hills where some of the larger haciendas were located, but she had no way of telling exactly where they were.
 Finally the boy slowed down and then stopped inside a small arroyo.
 When she dismounted, he patted Toronado’s hindquarters and the horse obediently walked ahead into the darkness.
 She understood the reason when she saw the animals disappear behind a bend of the path, so rocky and narrow that she could not imagine anyone traversing it in the saddle.
 Once past the bend, the youth pulled her into a dark, cramped rift in the rock.
 They walked for several paces before she saw a faraway light down in its depths, cast by a lamp or candle, no doubt.
 Ahead of her, the horses’ hooves clattered over the stones.